FatemehEsfahani/Pcore/README.md

 The first two files are for the forward (regular) cnr-2000 graph.
 The other two are for the transpose (inverse) graph.

-What's missing is the "offsets" file.
+What is missing is the "offsets" file.
 This can be easily created by running:

 <pre>
 java -cp "lib/*" it.unimi.dsi.webgraph.BVGraph -o -O -L cnr-2000